-This story can be told using various methods.
-Always remain true to the facts found in the Bible, but help children connect to its meaning by using drama, visual aids, voice inflection, group participation, or emotion.
+This story can be told using a variety of methods.
+Always remain true to the facts found in the Bible but help children connect to its meaning by using drama, visual aids, voice inflection, student interaction and emotion.
 Click here for visual aids and story-telling methods.